 The dominant positive vibration of Nice is: Precipice.
 It is a geographical vibration in fact.
 Nice is very, very odd energetically for an extrasensory because technically the city sprawls from beach to hills to mountains and there are many cliffs.
 But no matter where you are in the city, even when you’re nowhere near cliffs, it feels like you’re on the edge of a cliff somehow.
 This vibration also carries over internally.
 There is a feeling that is common when you’re on the verge of either drastic change or peril; it feels like you’re on an emotional precipice.
 Universally speaking, precipice is a positive thing because it is impossible to stay stuck forever if you’re on a precipice.
 Precipice also serves as a great vantage point.
 The views are absolutely gorgeous here.
 There is no doubt that due to this vibration, Nice would have been ideal for a maritime military fort and port city.

 The day ends.
 The house falls into the dark silence of sleep.
 The next morning we board a plane to Paris.
 I have one more interview to do; a segment for the provocateurs section of OZY.
 This interview marks the end of this European tour.
 I have five minutes to change my outfit before the camera is switched on in our hotel room.
 The style of this interview is not what I expected.
 There are two different styles of interview, one is supportive and the other is antagonistic.
 In a supportive style interview, you are already going into the interview being loved.
 The entire structure of the interview is set up to make you look good.
 In an antagonistic style interview, the majority of the focus is placed on challenging you.
 No one holds your hands in support in this type of interview.
 Instead, the interviewer gives you the opportunity to fight though the power of narration to earn people’s good opinion by putting you on the spot.
 The interview started off with this: “I have interviewed spiritual leaders from everywhere and many of them have been doing this for more than 30 years and to be honest, none of them have the amount of controversy, hatred and dedicated antagonists as you do.
 There is so much written against you out there in the world, they call you things like ‘the suicide catalyst’, why do you think that is?”
-In an antagonistic style interview, you spend your time trying to answer questions while simultaneously trying to caretake the vulnerable aspect of you that feels targeted and like hiding under a blanket while sucking its thumb.
 Sometimes the interviewer is already biased against you and is simply setting up the interview as a trap to make you look bad so their pre-conceived, concrete concept of you can then be shared by the world in order to make them feel personally validated.
 But if the interviewer is genuinely non-biased, the antagonistic style of interview often leads to the best content.
 Nonetheless, it is always awkward when this style of interview ends because everyone acts as if nothing just happened and everyone is really friends when in reality both you know and they know that it was an antagonistic interaction that made all parties involved socially uncomfortable.
-I decided to order minestrone soup after the interview was over to comfort myself and take a bath before I fell asleep.
+As a measure of comfort, I decided to order minestrone soup after the interview was over and take a bath before I fell asleep.